tytydraco/yessleep/out/I_must_be_the_Worlds_Unluckiest_Robber_But_its_all_the_Drivers_fault.md

 And when we came out the other side, the driver whooped as he bounced in his seat.
 "Holy shit, did you see that?"

-I tried my best to snarl because I didn't want to smile.
-And make him think we we're kosher or something.
-I didn't want to lose my edge.
+I tried my best to snarl because I didn't want him to see me crack a smile.
 "Don't slow down," I instructed him.

 "Yeah, yeah.
 Sure thing."
 He turned for a second to look at me.
 "This is the most fun I've had in awhile.
 I mean, I've been meaning to plan something for awhile.
 But you know how it is right?
 Work and fam-"